OctopusDeploy/blog/blog/2017-05/octopuses.md

 ---
 title: "Octopuses"
-description: "There are some compelling reasons to use multiple Octopus Servers, but managing multiple Servers is problematic.
-We want to make managing multiple related Octopus servers a first-class citizen of the Octopus world."
+description: "There are some compelling reasons to use multiple Octopus Servers.
+In Octopus Deploy 4.0 we want to add first-class support for these scenarios."
 visibility: private
 ---